 Replace an Atom with Another.
-If a drawing contains atom A where atom B is needed, click on the icon for B, then double click on A in the drawing.
+If a drawing contains atom A where atom B is needed, click on the icon for B, then double click (double tap for touch-screen devices) on A in the drawing.

 This simplifies the drawing of heterocycles.
 First, draw an all-carbon ring and then replace specific carbons with heteroatoms.